evhub/coconut/DOCS.md

 ### `strict` Mode

-If the `--strict` (or `-s`) flag is enabled, Coconut will throw errors on various style problems.
-These are
+If the `--strict` (`-s` for short) flag is enabled, Coconut will perform additional checks on the code being compiled.
+It is recommended that you use the `--strict` flag if you are starting a new Coconut project, as it will help you write cleaner code.
+Specifically, the extra checks done by `--strict` are

+- warning about unused imports,
+- throwing errors on various style problems (see list below), and
+- disabling deprecated features (making them entirely unavailable to code compiled with `--strict`).

+The style issues which will cause `--strict` to throw an error are:

 - mixing of tabs and spaces (without `--strict` will show a Warning),
 - use of `from __future__` imports (without `--strict` will show a Warning)
 - missing new line at end of file,